-A concrete cinder block shed can be an excellent place to keep all the extra things for which you have no more room inside the house.
-Usually, the garage becomes the receiving end of such objects that can no longer be fit into your house.
+A cinder block shed can be an excellent place to keep all the extra things for which you have no more room inside the house.
+Usually, the outdoor shed becomes the receiving end of such objects that can no longer fit inside your house.
 However, since cinder blocks are lightweight and may not be very stable unless a strong foundation is provided to them, it becomes all the more important to pay extra attention to the foundation.
 The foundation should be strong enough to prevent any cracking and weathering over a long period of time.

 Step 1 - Set the Parameter